mlopezd/mlopezd.github.io/index.md

 # Welcome to my GitHub Page

-The purpose of this page is to share my notes and howtos that may be useful for other sysadmins.
+The purpose of this page is to share my notes and howtos that may be useful to other sysadmins.

 ## Creating a MS-DOS boot disk USB for BIOS updates